apache/rocketmq-operator/README.md

 rocketmq-operator-76b4b9f4db-x52mz   1/1     Running   0          3h25m   10.1.2.17      docker-desktop   <none>           <none>
 ```

-Using the default yaml, we can see that there are 2 name server Pods and 1 master broker 1 replica(slave) broker running on the k8s cluster.
+Using the default yaml, we can see that there are 2 name-server Pods and 1 master broker 1 replica(slave) broker running on the k8s cluster.

-2. By default, the name server cluster uses host network IP (because ```hostNetwork: true```).
-If you set ```hostNetwork: true```, and need to exposure the name server cluster to the outside, you can use the Service:
+2. Apply Service and visit the RocketMQ Console.

+By default, we use nodePort service to expose the console service outside the k8s cluster:
 ```
 $ kubectl apply -f example/rocketmq_v1alpha1_cluster_service.yaml
-service/rocketmq-service created
 ```
+Then you can visit the RocketMQ Console (by default) by the URL ```any-k8s-node-IP:30000```, or ```localhost:30000``` if you are currently on the k8s node.

 3. If you are using storage class, check the PV and PVC status:
 ```